dashevo/dashmate/README.md

 $ mn register testnet cVdEfkXLHqftgXzRYZW4EdwtcnJ8Mktw9L4vcEcqbVDs3e2qdzCf 1.2.3.4 19999
 ```

-#### Reset command
+#### Reset data

-The `reset` command removes all Docker containers and volumes associated with a masternode, allowing you to start again fresh.
+The `reset` command removes all data corresponding to specified preset and allow you to start node from the scratch.

 ```
 USAGE